 Curricular and Research Needs

-The agriculture collection of the Michigan State University Main Library supports the curricular and research needs of the faculty, staff and students in the College of Agriculture and Natural Resources (CANR), AgBioResearch (formerly the Michigan Agricultural Experiment Station) and MSU Extension.
-This policy impacts the following CANR departments: Biosystems & Agricultural Engineering (jointly with Engineering), Crop and Soil Sciences, Horticulture, Plant Pathology, and Landscape Architecture.
-In addition, the policy covers materials needed by the Institute of Agricultural Technology and, in part, the MSU-DOE Plant Research Laboratory (jointly with Natural Science).
+The agriculture collection of the Michigan State University Main Library supports the curricular and research needs of the faculty, staff and students in multiple departments within the College of Agriculture and Natural Resources (CANR), AgBioResearch (formerly the Michigan Agricultural Experiment Station) and MSU Extension.
+This policy impacts the following CANR departments: Biosystems & Agricultural Engineering (jointly with Engineering), Forestry, Horticulture, and Plant, Soil and Microbial Sciences.
+In addition, the policy covers materials needed by the Institute of Agricultural Technology, Tree Research Center, W.K.
+Kellogg Research Station and associated Experimental Forest, Forest Biomass Innovation Center, and, in part, the MSU-DOE Plant Research Laboratory (jointly with Natural Science).

 The College of Agriculture and Natural Resources is highly active and successful in securing grant funding for research in all areas of agricultural and plant science research.
-Research areas, topics, and methodologies in the department vary widely, from crops to soils to urban farming to agritourism to sustainability within and around communities.
+Research areas, topics, and methodologies in the department vary widely, from crops to soils to urban farming to orchard management to GIS and drone usage to agritourism to sustainability within and around communities.
 Research data is both quantitative and qualitative in nature.

 History of the Collection/ Existing Strengths and Emphases